 Osteoarthritis is the most common type of inflammation in joints and occurs due to wear and tear on the cartilage that protects them.
 The condition tends to develop in your joints that bear the brunt of your weight, including your:

 The condition is caused by stiffness of the cartilage that protects the joint.
 For example, your hip joint has cartilage between the ball and socket to keep your bones from rubbing together.
 As the cartilage loses its elasticity with age, it breaks down and exposes the ends of your bones.
-It’s the resulting rubbing of these bones against each other that leads to inflammation.
+The rubbing of these bones against one another leads to inflammation.

-Your treatment plan depends on the location of the inflammation and factors such as your occupation, age, and fitness level.
-Dr. Ramos discusses all this with you and takes it into consideration when developing a care plan.
+Finding the correct osteoarthritis treatment for you will depend on the location of your inflammation and factors such as your occupation, age, and fitness level.
+Dr. Ramos will discuss these factors with you extensively when developing a care plan.
 Treatment takes a holistic approach and generally involves a combination of medical therapies and lifestyle changes.

 Ramos Rheumatology also offers the latest medications and modalities, including antibiotics and nonsteroidal anti-inflammatory drugs (NSAIDs), as well as injection therapy to deliver corticosteroids and viscosupplementation.

 Lifestyle changes are an important part of any osteoarthritis treatment plan and can help to relieve your symptoms in the short-term.
 Weight and exercise levels have a dramatic impact on osteoarthritis, especially when it affects weight-bearing joints like your knees and hips.
 To achieve your goals, Dr. Ramos may suggest low-impact exercises and a weight-loss plan as part of your self-management, nutriceuticals to improve your diet, and physical therapy to help regain strength.